honestbleeps/Reddit-Enhancement-Suite/README.md

-# RES - Reddit Enhancement Suite
+# Reddit Enhancement Suite

-RES is a suite of modules to enhance your Reddit browsing experience.
+Reddit Enhancement Suite (RES) is a suite of modules that enhance your Reddit browsing experience.

-For general documentation, see the [Reddit Enhancement Suite Wiki](http://redditenhancementsuite.com:8080/wiki/).
+For general documentation, visit the [Reddit Enhancement Suite Wiki](http://redditenhancementsuite.com:8080/wiki/).

 ### Introduction